sebiwtt/flaskriver/docs/API/ClassificationInterface.md

 - **predictions** - defaults to `"class"`

     A string defining how to predict values.
-For classification tasks a model can either predict the class or the probabilities for all the possible classes.
+For classification tasks, a model can either predict the class or the probabilities for all the possible classes.

     Options: `"class"`, `"proba"`